 The Climate Masters program was developed at the University of Oregon Climate Leadership Initiative and is modeled after the Master Gardeners program.
-The purpose of a Climate Masters course is to provide approximately 30 hours of in-class programming to participants over a 10 week time frame.
+The purpose of a Climate Masters course is to provide approximately 30 hours of in-class programming to participants.
 The programming is designed to provide ideas of how we can reduce our carbon footprints through a variety of ways including transportation, energy conservation, waste, consumption, food, and water issues.
 Upon completion of the program, participants create and implement a 30 hour service project in the community.
 This project has two objectives for the participants: 1) Serve as a positive messenger of how we as individuals and a community can reduce our carbon footprint.
 2) Incorporate the learned material into a small-scale, community service effort.

 The curriculum is designed to focus on climate change and water issues, specifically how recent and current forest management in the Upper Santa Fe Watershed, including prescribed burns, forest thinning, and reservoir management have increased the health of forests and will help protect our watershed from catastrophic wildfires.
 Weekly, expert guest speakers will provide an in-depth presentation in one of the topic areas.
 Participants in this program will also be taken on a field trip into the Upper Santa Fe Watershed to witness first-hand the efforts already undertaken to protect the watershed.